 Some anaerobic bacteria possess distinct virulence factors.
 The virulence factors of B. fragilis probably account for its frequent isolation from clinical specimens despite its relative rarity in normal flora compared with other Bacteroides species.
 This organism has a polysaccharide capsule that apparently stimulates abscess formation.
 An experimental model of intra-abdominal sepsis has shown that B. fragilis alone can cause abscesses, whereas other Bacteroides species require the synergistic effect of another organism.
 Another virulence factor, a potent endotoxin, is implicated in septic shock and DIC associated with severe Fusobacterium pharyngitis.

 Morbidity and mortality rates for anaerobic and mixed bacterial sepsis are as high as those for sepsis caused by a single aerobic organism.
 Anaerobic infections are often complicated by deep-seated tissue necrosis.
 The overall mortality rate for severe intra-abdominal sepsis and mixed anaerobic pneumonias tends to be high.
-B. fragilis bacteremia has a high mortality rate, especially in the elderly and in patients with cancer.
+B. fragilis bacteremia has a high mortality rate, especially in older adults and in patients with cancer.

 Symptoms and Signs of Mixed Anaerobic Infections